Anyway, I'm Falling in Love with You: Anime

-In February 2024, it was announced that the manga would receive an anime television series adaptation.
+An anime television series adaptation was announced in February 2024.
 It is produced by Typhoon Graphics and directed by Junichi Yamamoto, with series composition by Yū Murai and Nagisa Nario, characters designed by Io Shiiba, and music composed by Keiji Inai.
 The series aired from January 10 to March 28, 2025, on TBS and BS11.
-(Note: TBS listed the series premiere on January 9, 2025, at 25:28, which is effectively January 10 at 1:28 a.m.
-JST.)
-The opening theme song is "Make it Count" by INI, while the ending theme song is "Negaigoto" (願いごと) by Marcy.
-Crunchyroll streams the series.
+The opening theme song is "Make it Count" by INI, and the ending theme song is "Negaigoto" (願いごと) by Marcy.
+Crunchyroll is streaming the series.
 Medialink licensed the series in Southeast Asia for streaming on its Ani-One Asia's YouTube channel.

-Following the airing of the final episode, a second season was announced and is set to premiere in January 2026.
-The opening theme song is "L to R" (LとR), performed by Me:I, while the ending theme song is "Hatsukoi" (初恋), performed by Berry Meet.
+Following the airing of the final episode, a second season was announced.
+It aired from January 9 to March 27, 2026.
+The opening theme song is "L to R" (LとR), performed by Me:I, and the ending theme song is "Hatsukoi" (初恋), performed by Berry Meet.